apache/calcite/site/_docs/howto.md

 {% endcomment %}
 -->

-Here's some miscellaneous documentation about using Calcite and its various adapters.
+Here's some miscellaneous documentation about using Avatica.

 * TOC
 {:toc}